rmsk2/rustpwman/README.md

 ### Load entry

 This allows to load the contents of a (text-)file into an entry.
 The current contents is overwritten without further notice to the user.

-### Append password

-This menu entry allows to append a randomly generated password to the currently selected entry.
-The user has to choose the parameters to use while generating the password.
-One parameter is the security level in bits (of entropy).
-This describes how large the set of passwords should be from which the generator selects one at random.
-A security level of `k` bits means that there are `2**k` passwords to choose from.
-This parameter in essence determines the difficulty for an attacker when performing a brute force password search.
-The default security level is 80 bits but this can be changed by a config file (see below).

-Additionally the user may select the set of characters which may appear in the randomly generated password.
-Currently the following alternatives are offered:

-- Base64, where the potential padding character `=` is removed
-- Hex
-- Special: This password generator aims to create pronouncable passwords which are constructed from the following elements: A sequence of two letter groups which consist of a consonant followed by a vowel.
-There are 420 such groups.
-Therefore when selecting one of these groups at random each one contains 8.7 bits of entropy.
-The final four character group is a consonant followed by a three digit number.
-There are 52*1000 such four character groups so it has an entropy of 15.6 Bits when one is chosen randomly.

-According to the Rust documentation the random number generator underlying the whole process is a *thread-local CSPRNG with periodic seeding from OsRng.
-Because this is local, it is typically much faster than OsRng.
-It should be secure, though the paranoid may prefer OsRng*.

 # A note about using the clipboard